 - 400g tin chopped tomatoes

-- 1.2 litres/2 pints vegetable or chicken stock, made from a cube
+- 1.2 litres/2 pints vegetable or chicken stock, made from stock cubes

 - 400g tin cannellini beans, drained and rinsed